FlipWebApps/GameFramework/README.md

 The source code is open and free to use in your games under a license similar to other assets from the Unity Asset Store.
 If you make modification or improvements please consider submitting them back for inclusion.

-Note: For ease of use we will now only release stable versions through the Unity asset store.
+Note: The main branch of this repostiroy should be considered experimental.
+For ease of use we will now only release stable versions through the Unity asset store although such releases will be tagged here also.

 * [Asset store download (Free Version)](https://www.assetstore.unity3d.com/#!/content/55334?aid=1011lGnE)
 * [Asset store download (Pro Bundle)](https://www.assetstore.unity3d.com/#!/content/50893?aid=1011lGnE)